uzgoren/girdap/index.md

       <div class="panel-body">
 <h2> Anisotropic grid adaptation </h2>

-<blockquote> Better accuracy can be achieved by using quality grids, which can be produced by local h-refinement and r-refinement using the right error estimate </blockquote>
+<div style="display:block; width:90%; padding-left:5%"><i>"Better accuracy can be achieved by using quality grids, which can be produced by local h-refinement and r-refinement using the right error estimate"</i></div>

 <p>Following is George Clooney's quote adapted for numerical simulations: </p>